andreasjordan/PowerShell-for-DBAs/Informix/README.md

 ## Install the server

+You can use any existing server in your environment.
+If you want to setup a server just for tests, you find some recommendations in this section.

+### Windows

 I use IBM Informix 14.10 for my labs.
 See my install script [Server.ps1](Server.ps1) in this folder for details.

-But you can use any existing server in your environment.
+### Docker

+I use the image [ibmcom/informix-developer-database:latest](https://hub.docker.com/r/ibmcom/informix-developer-database) for my labs.
+See my install script [SetupServerWithDocker.ps1](../PowerShell/SetupServerWithDocker.ps1) in the PowerShell folder for details.

 ## Install the client for PowerShell 5.1 on Windows